 The New Queen's Gallery in 2002

-Earlier Houses: Goring House, the London home of George Goring, 1st Earl of Norwich, burned down in 1674 and was replaced by its owner, Henry Bennet, 1st Earl of Arlington, as Arlington House.
-It is this house that was the core of the house built by the 1st Duke of Buckingham.
+Earlier Houses: Goring House, the London home of George Goring, 1st Earl of Norwich, burned down in 1674 and was rebuilt by its owner, Henry Bennet, 1st Earl of Arlington, as Arlington House.
+It is this house that was the core of the 1st Duke of Buckingham's Buckingham House.
 Arlington House forms the southern wing of today's palace.

-Built / Designed For: The core of today's palace, the 1660s Buckingham House, was built for John Sheffield, 1st Duke of Buckingham and Normanby.
+Built / Designed For: John Sheffield, 1st Duke of Buckingham and Normanby

-House & Family History: There have been many suggestions that Aston Webb's 1912-13 refronting of Buckingham Palace was based on Giacomo Leoni's 1720s South Range at Lyme Park in Cheshire.
-The Palace today contains 1,514 doors, 760 windows, and 775 rooms, which includes 19 state rooms, 240 bedrooms (52 royal and guest bedrooms and 188 staff bedrooms), 78 bathrooms, and 92 offices.
-Queen Elizabeth II hosts more than 38,000 guests per year at Palace garden parties and hands out 15,000 awards in ceremonies at BP.
-Between 2017 and 2027 £369 million will be spent on a major refurbishment of the Palace.
-The project was initiated by the need to correct a major fire risk: the replacement of 3,000 miles of vulcanized rubber cabling that runs throughout the Palace.
+House & Family History: There have been many suggestions that Aston Webb's 1912-13 refronting of Buckingham Palace was based on Giacomo Leoni's 1720s south range at Lyme Park in Cheshire.
+The palace today contains 1,514 doors, 760 windows, and 775 rooms, which includes 19 state rooms, 240 bedrooms (52 royal and guest bedrooms and 188 staff bedrooms), 78 bathrooms, and 92 offices.
+Queen Elizabeth II hosts more than 38,000 guests per year at palace garden parties and hands out 15,000 awards in ceremonies at BP.
+Between 2017 and 2027 £369 million will be spent on a major refurbishment of the palace.
+The project was initiated by the need to correct a major fire risk: the replacement of 3,000 miles of vulcanized rubber cabling that runs throughout the palace.
 Among other updates that will be performed over the 10-year project will be the replacement of boilers.
 The palace, the most looked-at building in London, boasts a cinema, a post office, a chapel, a surgery (run by the NHS), an indoor swimming pool, and a Coutts ATM.

 Collections: Considered the world's greatest working stables, the Royal Mews contains the finest collection of state coaches and carriages in the world, including the famous Gold State Coach, today used only for coronations.
-Designed by Sir William Chambers in 1762, the Gold State Coach, which weighs four tons, is 24 feet long, 12 feet high, and requires eight horses to pull it, has been used for the coronation of every British monarch since George IV in 1821.
+Designed by Sir William Chambers in 1762, the Gold State Coach has been used for the coronation of every British monarch since George IV in 1821 (it weighs four tons, is 24 feet long, 12 feet high, and requires eight horses to pull it).
 Charles I formed the core of the Royal Collection's collection of ancient engraved gems in the 17th century; George III transformed the collection into one of the first rank with his purchase in 1762 of the entire collection of Joseph Smith (circa 1674-1770), the British counsul in Venice.
 An English walnut and pine side table of circa 1775 from Woodhall Park, Hertfordshire, is today in the collection of Buckingham Palace.
 The table is carved and gilded and has a dove gray marble top inlaid with a checkerboard pattern of 160 squares of specimen marbles.
 The table may have been designed by Thomas Leverton, who designed Woodhall Park.
 Much of the furniture and art that was once in Carlton House (George IV's London home when he was Prince Regent), is today in the collection of Buckingham Palace.

-Garden & Outbuildings: The Palace grounds contain 45 acres of private gardens and woods.
+Garden & Outbuildings: The palace grounds contain 45 acres of private gardens and woods.
 The new Queen's Gallery opened in May 2002 as part of the Queen's Golden Jubilee celebrations.
-The Gallery replaced an earlier Queen's Gallery, a former chapel bombed during World War II that was converted in 1962 by Prince Philip into a venue for changing exhibitions from the Royal Collection.
+The gallery replaced an earlier Queen's Gallery, a chapel bombed during World War II that was converted in 1962 by Prince Philip into a venue for changing exhibitions from the Royal Collection.
 John Simpson won a limited competition, held in 1997, to provide a design for a new Queen's Gallery.
 Simpson's new gallery provides 3.5 times more space than the old gallery and features an entrance portico of Portland stone similar to the Erechtheum on the Acropolis in Athens.
 The columns of the entrance portico are based on a rare form of Greek Doric as seen on the 6th century BC temple at Paestum, near Naples, one of the earliest Doric temples.
 The open roof, with its oak beams and painted decoration, is based on original Greek temples.
-The Entrance Hall is meant to invoke the interior of a temple of the arts.
-Two life-size figures of winged Genii by contemporary sculptor Alexander Stoddart guard the doorway on high.
-The Victoria Memorial in front of the Palace was designed by Aston Webb, 1901-13.
+The gallery's entrance hall is meant to invoke the interior of a temple of the arts.
+Two over life-sized figures of winged Genii by contemporary sculptor Alexander Stoddart guard the doorway on high.
+The Victoria Memorial in front of the palace was designed by Aston Webb, 1901-13.
 The gilded statue of victory, surrounded by allegorical groups, sits above a statue of Queen Victoria.
 The monument stands on a marble based circled by sold granite paving.
 George V knighted Webb on the spot upon the unveiling of the Victoria Memorial.